Legacy-Fantasy-Football/.github/profile/README.md

 - Users can see a sortable table that displays the trophy room.
 Which shows how many playoffs,finals appearences, and championships owners have.
 - Users can see a table that shows each year's standings and records.

 Now these stats are nice, and help paint the league picture.
-But what was really needed was a finitive way to rank a leagues owners.
+But what was really needed was a finitive way to rank leagues owners.

 - Users can see the Legacy Ranking board, which shows the legacy points each owner has.